phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

 I'll likely pull out the most relevant bits into a medium article, or make a youtube video walking through the code in the future, but I hope that some find if useful as it is now!
 I'll give a brief overview of the classes and how to use them in a training loop below.

+A Colab hosted notebook containing this implementation and code for training it on a few gym environments can be found [here](https://colab.research.google.com/drive/1-o9W05S8a3atS97clhEcu_lmhmLMNpVf)!
+Just open it and run in playground mode.
+It's good to play with a few hyperparameters and run the algorithm a few times to understand how it behaves.

 ## The class APIs

 I decided to represent the algorithm by two classes: a `PolicyGradientAgent`, and a `CategoricalPolicyNetwork`.
 To use the algorithm, one only needs to interact with the `PolicyGradientAgent` class as the `CategoricalPolicyNetwork` is handled by the agent.
 Understanding both is necessary for understanding how policy gradient optimization is implemented however.